azimuth-cloud/capi-helm-charts/CONTRIBUTING.md

 docker run -i --rm -v $(pwd):/apps helmunittest/helm-unittest charts/openstack-cluster -u
 ```

 where the `-u` option is used to update the existing snapshots.
+If you receive
+permissions errors when trying to update snapshots, ensure that you are using
+the latest version of the `helmunittest/helm-unittest` image.